-In compliance with the custody rule, Mawer aims to ensure that all segregated account clients receive quarterly account statements from their custodians.
-The private funds will be audited on an annual basis in accordance with U.S. GAAP and the financial statements will be disseminated to all investors within 120 days of the relevant fund's fiscal year end.
+Mawer is deemed custody of the Mawer U.S. Funds and therefore these private funds will be audited on an annual basis in accordance with U.S. GAAP by an independent auditor that is registered and subject to inspection by the Public Company Accounting Oversight Board, and the financial statements will be disseminated to all investors within 120 days of the relevant fund's fiscal year end.